saucelabs/sauce-docs/docs/mobile-apps/features.md

 At this time, biometric authentication is not supported for Android real device live testing.

 ### Additional Resources
-* The [Sauce Labs Java demo scripts repository](https://github.com/saucelabs-training/demo-js) contains examples for the following scenarios/use cases:
+* [Using Biometric Login on Sauce Labs](https://github.com/saucelabs-training/demo-js/tree/b770bf13b7f12af1187176cbff344cd3117fd3ee/webdriverio/appium-app/examples/biometric-login) contains Android and iOS device configuration demo scripts for a variety of use cases, including:
     * iOS local simulators
     * iOS simulators in our Sauce Labs Simulator Cloud
     * iOS real devices in our Legacy RDC platform